Code-Institute-Submissions/alandoherty95-siopa_worldwide_AugResub/TESTING.md

 - view and manage users of the site

 - view and manage orders

+- view messages submitted by users using the contact form

+- create, edit and delete blog posts about Siopa Worldwide

 Extensive manual testing was completed throughout the development of this application.
 Once the website was successfully deployed on Heroku, I completed rigorous manual testing to ensure each button and feature was functioning correctly.